 In retirement, Grant tried his hand at many different jobs in and out of baseball.
 He worked in the Cleveland Indians front office in Community Relations, as well as serving as the analyst on Indians television broadcasts.
 He also worked in the same capacity on broadcasts for the Athletics.
 At the request of Hank Aaron, the Atlanta Braves Director of Player Personnel, he served as a pitching coach for the Durham Bulls of the Class A Carolina League in the mid 1980’s.

-Today, Grant lives in Los Angeles, still working as an activist.
+As of 2012, Grant lived in Los Angeles, still working as an activist.
 As the number of black players has dwindled in the major leagues, Grant has been working to counter the downward trend.
 Part of the problem, he believes, is that ex-major league ballplayers need to take the responsibility to spread the word about baseball.
 “We just gotta motivate them to play and we’ve got to be around,” says Mudcat.
 “We haven’t been around enough.
 Now, part of that is the African-American ex-player’s fault, too, because we haven’t been there.
 Even though we see tons of children, we haven’t been in the inner city like we should.”
 Grant may have had something to do with that very issue right within his own family.
 His nephew, Domonic Brown, was drafted by the Phillies in the 20th round in 2006 and made his big-league debut in 2010 for the Phillies, appearing in 35 games in the regular season and three in the playoffs.

 Creating and sustaining interest in baseball for the black youth in America would be another challenge in a lifetime of challenges for Mudcat Grant.
 It’s another challenge that he will be sure to conquer.